slatedocs/slate/source/includes/_payouts.md

 **Managing uploaded public keys**

-The public keys management page can be accessed via Manage public keys button under the API tokens section of your TransferWise account settings.
+The public keys management page can be accessed via the "Manage public keys" button under the API tokens section of your TransferWise account settings.

-Since public key upload itself has to be protected from unauthorized use, you will be prompted for 2FA during this process.
+You will be prompted to perform 2FA when uploading new public keys.

-Please note that to prevent abuse, the maximum number of public keys you can store at any point of time is limited to 5.
+The maximum number of public keys you can store is limited to 5.

 **Signing the data**